Tristan914684/TimeBros/README.md

 - pgadmin4
 - Node.js

+In PGADMIN4 create a new server by right clicking server and create new server Create a new database called Timebros and password to be Timebros

 ## Set up Database

 Open pgAdmin or the psql terminal and run the following commands one at a time: